 How do you train for your very first ultra?

 • Start with a Strong Base: Before diving into ultra-specific training, build a solid foundation of running fitness.
-Aim to comfortably run shorter distances like 5Ks and 10Ks regularly for several months to condition your body for longer efforts.
-If you can’t comfortably run a 10k (or even a half) without having to stop, I’d hold off on booking that ultra.
+Regularly run 5Ks and 10Ks for several months to condition your body.
+If you can’t comfortably run a 10K or half marathon without stopping, hold off on booking that ultra.

 • Gradually increase mileage: This will help avoid overuse injuries.
 Aim for no more than a 10% increase in total weekly mileage from one week to the next.

 • Don’t just run: Cross-training and strength training are essential to ultra-marathon preparation.
-Incorporating activities like cycling, swimming, yoga, and weightlifting helped me improve my overall fitness and endurance while reducing the risk of overuse injuries.
+Activities like cycling, swimming, yoga, and weightlifting improved my fitness and endurance while reducing overuse injuries.

 • Rest and recover: Rest days are just as important as training days.
 Your body needs time to recover and adapt to the demands of ultra marathon training.
 Make sure to get plenty of sleep, eat nutritious foods, and consider incorporating activities like yoga or stretching to aid recovery.